-The point I'm getting at by referencing these three totally universal, not-at-all-specific-to-me acts of common kindness is that courtesy can mean a lot.
-It goes a long way in day-to-day life — and an even longer one in the context of customer service.
+Courtesy can mean a lot.
+It goes a long way in day-to-day life — and even longer in the context of customer service.

 Customer courtesy is the sum of various behaviors a company's support reps engage in to show customers they're valued and being heard.
 The hope is that demonstrating customer courtesy will help a business build customer loyalty and facilitate free promotion through positive word of mouth.